-An exploration into two-dimensional design beginning with conceptual foundations and continuing through to methods of practical application.
+This course will explore into two-dimensional design beginning with conceptual foundations and continuing through to methods of practical application.
 A foundation of design language and space relationships is allied with creative problem-solving.
 Page layout, logo design, typography, computer graphics, and web page design are some of the practical areas covered.
-Since this is a required course for Art & Design majors the priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors.
-Lecture/critique and studio: four hours per week. \$25 Lab Fee.
+Since this is a required course for Graphic Design majors the priority for acceptance in this course is: 1) Graphic Design majors, 2) other Art & Design majors, 3) other Art & Design minors, and 4) non-Art & Design majors.
+Lecture/critique and studio: four hours per week.
+Prerequisite: AR 120 (\$25 lab fee).